bfirner/setup-guide/SystemSetup.md

-After you have the software set up on the server (see the Infrastructure guide), follow these steps to get the sensor data working:
+After you have the software set up on the server (see the Infrastructure guide), follow these steps to get the sensor data working.
+I will put the ip address of the server as "<server ip>", but you should insert your own server's ip address (or localhost if you are setting up the system on your own computer).

 Verify that the aggregator is running
 =====================================
 1. Telnet to the server IP address at port 7008.
 Example output:

-		bash-4.2$ telnet 210.45.250.3 7008
+		bash-4.2$ telnet <server ip> 7008
-		Trying 210.45.250.3...
+		Trying <server ip>...
-		Connected to 210.45.250.3.
+		Connected to <server ip>.
 		Escape character is '^]'.
 		GRAIL solver protocol